-- The second threshold is that you buy, sell or share personal information (for business purposes) about 50,000 consumers, devices or households in a year.
+- The second threshold is that you buy, sell or share personal information (for business purposes) about 10,000 consumers or households in a year.

-- The third threshold is that selling consumers' personal information generates at least half of your annual revenue.
+- The third threshold is that sharing or selling consumers' personal information generates at least half of your annual revenue.

-The CCPA's rules over consent for data about adults can be confusing and lead to people talking at cross-purposes, particularly when comparing it to other privacy laws.
+The CCPA/CPRA's rules over consent for data about adults can be confusing and lead to people talking at cross-purposes, particularly when comparing it to other privacy laws.

 To put this into context, laws such as Europe's GDPR rely on active, advance consent.
 With these laws, you must get an intentional, informed confirmation from a person to show that they consent.

-The CCPA doesn't require active, advance consent.
-You can collect and use the data right away without any confirmation from the person.
-However, they do have the right to demand you to stop using the data in certain ways and you must follow this demand.
+The CCPA (CPRA) requires active, advance consent in limited circumstances.
+Individuals also have the right to demand you to stop using the data in certain ways and you must follow this demand.

 Use FreePrivacyPolicy.com to generate the necessary legal agreements for your website/app:

-Whenever you take an action or set a policy to follow the CCPA, you should bear in mind the law explicitly says it is meant to protect five privacy rights:
+Whenever you take an action or set a policy to follow the CCPA (CPRA), you should bear in mind the law explicitly says it is meant to protect privacy rights:

 - The consumer must know what personal information you collect